RaphaelChavet/Image-Forgery-Detection/README.md

 ## Launching the code

-### Chosing the model
+### Choosing the model
 Currently, the code supports these models:
 * resnet18
 * resnet152
 * sliceburster

 You can choose the model used by three ways:
-* Pass the model name as an argument when launching the script:
+* Pass the model name as a first argument when launching the script:
     ````
     python main.py model_name
     `````